Safest Teeth Whiteners

 One of the most common causes of having a metallic or otherwise bad taste in the mouth is poor dental hygiene.
 You can usually resolve a metallic taste in the mouth by brushing and flossing regularly.

+Certain supplements and over-the-counter medications could cause a metallic taste in the mouth.
 This is especially true of supplements that contain heavy minerals such as copper, chromium, and zinc.

 Many prenatal vitamins, as well as calcium and iron supplements, also fall into this category.

-Additionally, if you’re taking lozenges or other treatments that contain zinc, you could develop a metallic taste in your mouth.
+If you’re taking lozenges or other treatments that contain zinc, you could develop a metallic taste in your mouth too.

 Many prescription medications trigger a metallic taste in the mouth.
 Some of the most common medications associated with metallic taste include: